M00nNight/html-calculator/README.md

 # Calculator

-its a simple astro build application where I just try to build a project which is working cross platform in this project i use react-js and solid-js working async with one another
+its a simple build application where I just try to build a project to test out some fun tricks

-## Install in your local machine
-Copy the repo and enjoy in your local machine 🤗

-and then
-npm Install
-for node module

 ## 🛠 Skills